Blue Origin: Bezos's Long Game in Space

 For years, Blue Origin was the butt of the industry's cruelest joke: a billionaire's vanity project that took two decades to put a rocket into orbit.
-The punchline faded fast in January 2024 when New Glenn lifted off from Cape Canaveral — and the space industry had to reckon with the fact that Jeff Bezos had, in his characteristically patient and deliberate way, built a real heavy-lift rocket company.
+The punchline faded fast in January 2025 when New Glenn lifted off from Cape Canaveral on its first flight β and the space industry had to reckon with the fact that Jeff Bezos had, in his characteristically patient and deliberate way, built a real heavy-lift rocket company.
 Blue Origin is no longer a footnote.
 It is a consequential player in the commercial launch market, the lunar economy, and the future of large-scale infrastructure in space.

 Key Takeaways